JRegimbal/Verovio-Task/README.md

 ***
 *If you're unfamiliar with Git, you may want to keep [this cheat sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf) handy and take a look at [the guide](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) when you have a chance.*

+*If you're unfamiliar with JavaScript, you might find [these guides helpful](https://developer.mozilla.org/en-US/docs/Web/javascript)*.
 ***

 Open the file `index.html` in an editor and in your browser of choice.